-Promissory Notes
+4. Promissory Notes

 On March 15, 2018, the Company issued a promissory note to Steven Brassard for \$30,000 in exchange for proceeds received in the same amount.
-The note payable is secured by a general security agreement and now bears interest of 14% per annum.
-The promissory note has been extended to mature on November 30, 2019.
+The note payable was secured by a general security agreement and bore simple interest of 14% per annum.
+The promissory note and related interest was repaid in full on April 9, 2020.

 On April 19, 2018, the Company issued a promissory note to Gary Anderson for \$600,000 in exchange for proceeds received in the same amount.
-The note payable is secured by a general security agreement and bears an annual rate of interest of 14% payable monthly.
+The note payable was secured by a general security agreement and bore simple interest of 14% payable monthly.
 On October 24, 2018, the note payable was increased by \$250,000 in exchange for proceeds received in the same amount.
-On November 26, 2018 the note payable was increased by \$150,000 in exchange for schange for proceeds received in the same amount.
-The promissory note has been extended to mature on November 30, 2019.
+On November 26, 2018 the note payable was increased by \$150,000 in exchange for proceeds received in the same amount.
+The promissory note and related interest was repaid in full on April 14, 2020.